 Leave your email address below:

 - Governmental Type:

-- Presidential Representative Republic (to be transformed into parliamentary in 2018)
+- Semi-presidential republic (to be transformed into parliamentary system in April 2018)

 - Ruling Coalition:

 - Republican Party of Armenia (HHK), Armenian Revolutionary Federation – Dashnaktsutsyun (ARF-D)

 - 2 March 2018 (presidential elections, by parliament)